 Bird-Related Science Fair Projects

 Before beginning a project, review the school and district science fair guidelines to be sure a bird-related project is acceptable.
 Always get project approval from supervising teachers if necessary, and be aware of ongoing deadlines and timelines for entering projects in different competitions.

 Science fair projects for young students are generally report-based and involve sharpening basic research skills.
 This can easily be done through bird-related projects such as:

 - Feeder Colors: Use the same type of feeder in different colors to determine if color plays a role in how birds use the feeder.
-Monitor seed levels to see which color is more popular.
+Monitor seed levels to see which color is more popular for hungry birds.

 - Seed Preferences: Offer different foods at backyard feeders and note which seeds and other foods are most popular with which birds.

-- Prehistoric Birds: Create a report about feathered dinosaurs and other prehistoric birds, studying how birds evolved and what similarities they share with their ancestors.
+- Prehistoric Birds: Create a report about feathered dinosaurs and other prehistoric birds, studying how birds evolved and what similarities modern birds share with their extinct ancestors.

-- Threats to Birds: Research different threats birds face and how those threats affect bird populations, with suggestions for how to help birds.
+- Threats to Birds: Research different threats birds face and how those threats affect bird populations, with suggestions for how to help birds and promote bird conservation.